FAIRmat-NFDI/pynxtools/docs/how-tos/build-a-plugin.md

 You can find an extensive how-to guide to build off the `MultiFormatReader` [here](./use-multi-format-reader.md).

 ## Calling the reader from the command line

-The pynxtools converter allows extending support to other data formats by allowing extensions called readers.
-The converter provides a dev platform to build a NeXus compatible reader by providing checking against a chosen NeXus application definition.

 The dataconverter can be executed using:
 ```console